 Lieve Macken is Associate Professor at the Department of Translation, Interpreting and Communication of Ghent University with 28 years of experience in language technology.
-She started her career at the Center for Computational Linguistics of the University of Leuven, developing a Simplified English Grammar Checker and Corrector (SECC).
-The grammar and style checker was intended as a front-end for machine translation systems helping to improve translation quality and reduce post-editing work by simplifying the input.
+She started her career at the Center for Computational Linguistics of the University of Leuven, developing a Simplified English Grammar Checker and Corrector (SECC), which was used as a front-end for machine translation systems helping to improve translation quality and reduce post-editing work by simplifying the input.

 She worked at the R&D-department of Lernout & Hauspie Speech products and Scansoft for more than 8 years.
 She developed, first as language specialist, and later as a project and team leader text-to-speech systems for English.